bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 3. Optional: You can flag the properties that you want to have updated in the target with the `UpdateColumn` attribute.
 If this is omitted, all non-Id columns are updated.

-If you use an ExpanoObject, you can't use attributes.
+If you use an ExpandoObject, you can't use attributes.
 Instead you can set the `MergeProperties.IdColumns`, `MergeProperties.CompareColumns` and optionally the `MergeProperties.UpdateColumns` directly.

 Let's start with a simple object, that has a property that should contain the key column (the id) and one property for holding a value: